 exempt matter means matter that is exempt under the Freedom of Information Act 1992 Schedule 1;

-minute means a minute of proceedings of a meeting of the Authority.
+minute means a minute of proceedings of a meeting of the Authority;

+record means a record kept under section 14A(7) of the Act.

-(2) Subject to subregulation (4), a minute relating to a matter is to be made available for public inspection after the expiration of 6 months from the day on which the minute was made.
+(2) Subject to subregulation (4), the Authority must —

+(a) cause a minute to be published within 6 months after the date of the meeting to which the minute relates; and

+(b) cause a record to be published within 6 months after the date of the decision to which the record relates.

-(3) The Authority may determine that a particular minute contains exempt matter.
+(3) The Authority may determine that a minute or record, or a part of a minute or record, contains exempt matter.

-(4) No part of a minute that is the subject of a determination referred to in subregulation (3) is to be made available to a person under subregulation (2) unless a decision has been made pursuant to an access application under the Freedom of Information Act 1992 that the person is to be given access to the minute or part of the minute.
+(4) The Authority must not publish a minute or record, or a part of a minute or record, that is the subject of a determination under subregulation (3).

-(5A) The Authority may revoke a determination made under subregulation (3).
+(5) The Authority may revoke a determination made under subregulation (3).

-(5) Minutes are to be made available for public inspection during normal office hours at the head office.

-[Regulation 2B inserted: Gazette 5 May 1995 p.
-1701-2; amended: Gazette 11 Dec 1998 p.
-6598; 29 Sep 2006 p.
-4261; 27 Nov 2012 p.
-5738; 28 Jun 2016 p.
-2630.]
+[Regulation 2B inserted: SL 2021/178 r.
+9.]

 2C.
 Proposals of prescribed class (Act s.
 38)